Gay money

 The discrimination theory seems to maintain that employers can tell which of their male employees are gay, go right ahead and hire them anyway, then pay them worse than straight males.
 As we have found, the evidence shows that gay males earn less than straight males mostly because they work fewer hours and choose lower-paying jobs, not because of workplace discrimination.

-And anyway, if there were really widespread discrimination against gays and lesbians in wages and earnings, lesbians wouldn’t be earning more money than straight females.
+And at any rate, if there were really widespread discrimination against gays and lesbians in wages and earnings, lesbians wouldn’t be earning more money than straight females.
 But they are!
 You can’t argue for across-the-board discrimination if one group (gay males) takes a wage hit while the other group (lesbians) earns a payday.
 This is not a statement that gay males could not specifically be subject to discrimination; it is a warning not to generalize.
 (Blandford 2003, pp. 638–639, is especially instructive here.)

 As I read it, there is no proof in these papers that discrimination has occurred, nor that such discrimination resulted in lower wages.
 All that researchers can do is read between the lines and draw inferences.
 Plus the theory works well only for gay males; a couple of papers imply that gay males face earnings discrimination because employers find gay males distasteful but are OK with lesbians.
 But you can’t prove that by running numbers.